What is the PCT?

 The Patent Cooperation Treaty (PCT) is a worldwide agreement, simplifying the filing and processing of patent applications.The Norwegian Industrial Property Office (NIPO) is the Receiving Office for international patent applications filed under the Patent Cooperation Treaty (PCT).

-NIPO accepts electronic applications filled out using WIPO's PCT-SAFE or EPO’s eOLF (full Online Filing client).
-Both are free, they are relatively similar in appearance (user interface) and both providers have websites where you can download updated versions of the software.
+NIPO accepts electronic applications using either WIPO's PCT-SAFE or EPO’s eOLF (full Online Filing client).
+Both tools are free, they have a relatively similar user interface and both providers have websites where you can download updated versions of the software.
 You may choose which of these tools you prefer.
 The following differences may influence your choice:

 1. First time you order and install the software: